canonical/k8s-snap/docs/src/snap/howto/datastore/index.md

 Datastore <self>
 ```

-The [Datastore] is where all the state of a Kubernetes cluster is persisted.
-For
+The [Datastore][datastore] is where all the state of a Kubernetes cluster is persisted.
-more details, see [datastore].

 These topics cover how to configure the different datastore types that are
 supported by Canonical Kubernetes.